 - Your milk supply - HealthLink BC

-- Mother/parent is experiencing breast fullness or tenderness (known as engorgement)
+- To relieve breast fullness or tenderness

 Hand expression